Here are three non-financial goals you should consider heading into the new year.

 Language is a primary factor in business success, whether it be regional adaptations for advertising or total language appropriation in accordance with the country and culture you are aiming to reach.
 There is no reason to allow your business team to be intimidated by the perceived restrictions of language barriers.

 For example, let’s say part of your business is based in Argentina and you are currently expanding your services to the rest of the nearby Spanish-speaking countries.
 It would be a monumental missed opportunity to not invest in Spanish to Portuguese translation services and profit from Brazil’s population of 200 million people, with similar consumer behavior to your Argentinian market.
-Likewise, if you are solely involved in the French-speaking market, there is no need to restrict yourself to the boundaries of Francophone regions such as Switzerland, France and Quebec when there are hundreds of other regions you could reach.
+Likewise, if you are solely involved in the French-speaking market, there is no need to restrict yourself to the boundaries of francophone regions, such as Switzerland, France, Quebec, etc. when there are hundreds of other regions you could reach.

 Incorporating document translation services into your business model will ensure – so long as quality certified translators are employed – that you reach your preferred target audience in an effective and penetrating manner.
 This can be the case no matter where your business originates given that any relevant target language and English will increase sales and help direct your message and the meaning of your business appropriately outside your country of origin.
 This is especially the case in many international cities, which see thousands or even millions of tourists from all over the world who typically use English to communicate abroad,